 Session 1: New runner analysis; 1.5 hours ($100)

 Session 2-9: Form, strength, and flexibility; 30 minutes ($45 each session)

 Dr. Pierre d’Hemecourt – Medical Director

-Dr. Pierre d’Hemecourt, M.D., FACSM, is Medical Director of the Running Program.
-He is also the director of Primary Care in the Division of Sports Medicine at Boston Children’s Hospital, a Fellow of the American College of Sports Medicine, Co-Medical Director of the Boston Marathon, President of the International Institute of Race Medicine, and Director of the Sports Ultrasound.
+Dr. Pierre d’Hemecourt, MD, FACSM, is Medical Director of the Running Program.
+He is also the director of primary care sports medicine in the Division of Sports Medicine at Boston Children’s Hospital, a fellow of the American College of Sports Medicine, co-medical director of the Boston Marathon, president of the International Institute of Race Medicine, and the director of the Sports Ultrasound Clinic.

 Dr. d’Hemecourt received his medical degree from Georgetown University in 1980.
 He is an avid runner and has run most days of the week for over 30 years, competing in many marathons and several other endurance races as well.